perladvent/perldotcom/content/article/_pub_2005_05_26_word_control.md

 {
-   "title" : "Manipulating Word Documents with Perl", "slug" : "/pub/2005/05/26/word_control.html", "date" : "2005-05-26T00:00:00-08:00",
-   "draft" : null,
-   "authors" : [
-      "andrew-savikas"
-   ],
    "image" : null,
+   "categories" : "windows",
    "tags" : [
       "invoke-perl-on-windows",
       "perl-embed",
       "word-macro-alternatives",
       "word-manipulation"
    ],
+   "draft" : null,
+   "date" : "2005-05-26T00:00:00-08:00",
+   "title" : "Manipulating Word Documents with Perl", "slug" : "/pub/2005/05/26/word_control.html", "authors" : [
+      "andrew-savikas"
+   ],
-   "categories" : "windows",
+   "thumbnail" : "/images/_pub_2005_05_26_word_control/111-perl_in_word.gif",
    "description" : " In a recent lightning article, Customizing Emacs with Perl, Bob DuCharme explained how to use the Emacs shell-command-on-region function to invoke a Perl script on a marked region of text.
-Bob writes that he was reluctant to invest the...", "thumbnail" : "/images/_pub_2005_05_26_word_control/111-perl_in_word.gif" }
+Bob writes that he was reluctant to invest the..."
+}